the-hideout/tarkov-dev/README.md

 - [Tarkov API](https://github.com/the-hideout/tarkov-api) - The GraphQL API that powers everything
 - [Tarkov Data](https://github.com/TarkovTracker/tarkovdata/) - Open source structured data for Escape from Tarkov
 - [Tarkov Image Generator](https://github.com/the-hideout/tarkov-image-generator) - Tool to generate images from the local icon cache
-- [Tarkov Crons](https://github.com/the-hideout/tarkov-crons) - Cron jobs that sync database information to our Cloudflare workers for the GraphQL API
+- [Tarkov Data Manager](https://github.com/the-hideout/tarkov-data-manager) - Data manager that core contributors to the project can use to update items in the database.
+It also contains cron jobs that sync database information to our Cloudflare workers for the GraphQL API
+- [Cache](https://github.com/the-hideout/cache) - A bespoke caching service to cache frequent GraphQL API queries
 - [Status](https://github.com/the-hideout/status) - The official status page for tarkov.dev, api.tarkov.dev, and much more

 ## Infrastructure 🧱

-To learn more about the infrastructure, components, and opensource pieces of this project, check out our [infrastructure documentation](https://github.com/the-hideout/.github/blob/main/profile/docs/infrastructure.md#opensource-notice-)
+To learn more about the infrastructure, components, and open source pieces of this project, check out our [infrastructure documentation](https://github.com/the-hideout/.github/blob/main/profile/docs/infrastructure.md#opensource-notice-)

 ## Contributors 🧑‍🤝‍🧑